-When the prosecutor and the defense cannot agree on the true amount of restitution owed, the trial court can order a restitution hearing.
+When the prosecutor and the defense cannot agree on the true amount of restitution owed, the trial court can decide the issue after the evidence is presented at a restitution hearing.
 You have a right to be represented by an attorney at the restitution hearing.

-At the Sammis Law Firm, we are experienced in representing our clients during restitution hearings that occur either before or after sentencing.
-Fighting for a fair determination of the restitution hearing is often far less expensive then potentially violating your probation because you are unable to pay the inflated amount.
+At Sammis Law Firm, our attorneys represent clients during restitution hearings.
+Fighting for a fair determination of the restitution amount at the hearing is often less expensive than violating your probation because you are unable to pay the inflated amount.

 Restitution Hearings After Sentencing in a Criminal Case

-Under Rule 3.800(c) of the Florida Rules of Criminal Procedure, an order on a restitution must be imposed at sentencing or within 60 days thereafter.
+Under Rule 3.800(c) of the Florida Rules of Criminal Procedure, an order on restitution must be imposed at sentencing or within sixty (60) days thereafter.
 L’Heureux v.
 State, 968 So.2d 628, 629 (2d DCA 2007), citing State v.
 Sanderson, 625 So.2d 471, 473 (Fla.
 1993).

-In certain cases the court may conduct the restitution hearing after the 60 day period if the court orders that restitution is paid in the probation order but states that the amount will be determined during a restitution hearing.
+In certain cases, the court may conduct the restitution hearing after the 60-day period if the court orders that restitution is paid in the probation order but states that the amount will be determined during a restitution hearing.

 Restitution Hearings under Florida Law